SimplifyDIY Logo

 As a house-owner you have a responsibility to yourself and the residents in your home to ensure that your gas fittings and appliances are safe.

-Although these recommendations are not enforceable, there are around 30 deaths in the UK every year, and hundreds of serious injuries caused by Carbon Monoxide poisoning due to faulty gas appliances and flues.
+Although these recommendations are not enforceable, there are around 30 deaths in the UK every year, and hundreds of serious injuries caused by carbon monoxide poisoning due to faulty gas appliances and flues.

-Why use a CORGI Registered Installer?
+Why use a Gas Safe Registered installer?

 • Non-registered installers are breaking the law.